Oso Cloud Data Model

 An Oso Cloud fact consists of a name and multiple arguments

-Facts consist of a name and arguments.
+Facts consist of a name and arguments (they look a bit like function calls).
 Each argument either references a resource in your application (by its type and identifier), or a literal value, such as a string.

 When you’re just starting out, you might only care about storing user roles in Oso Cloud, so has_role facts will be the only type of fact that exist in your Oso Cloud environments: